naivoder/chitchat/README.md

 # chitchat
-Messenger application that automatically translates to/from language of user
+Messenger application that automatically translates to/from language of user :mailbox_with_mail:

 **Background**